minhkhang1795/xkcdBot/README.md

 ## Now go test your bot!

-Go to GroupMe and type "/cool guy" in the group where your bot lives to see it in action.
+Go to GroupMe and type "@xkcd hi" in the group where your bot lives to see it in action.

 ![Test your Bot](http://i.groupme.com/821x587.png.7bcf55bed1c64acab83fa2c2ad0b0862)